tobiohlala/PSMemory/README.md

-## Description
+## Cmdlets

+-  `Search-Memory`
-The module exports four Cmdlets. `Search-Memory` searches the virtual address space of a process for specific values returning references to the memory they reside in.
+searches the virtual address space of a process for specific values returning references to the memory they reside in.
+-  `Compare-Memory`
-`Compare-Memory` compares such references' values as present in memory when the reference was created or last updated to the current in-memory value. `Update-Memory` updates the current in-memory value referenced by a reference. `Format-Memory` formats reference objects as returned by the aforementioned Cmdlets into readable output.
+compares such references' values as present in memory when the reference was created or last updated to the current in-memory value.
+-  `Update-Memory`
+updates the current in-memory value referenced by a reference.
+-  `Format-Memory`
+formats reference objects as returned by the aforementioned Cmdlets into readable output.